Dolby noise-reduction system: Dolby C

-Dolby C-type noise reduction was introduced in 1980.
+The Dolby C-type noise reduction system was developed in 1980.
 It provides about 15 dB noise reduction (A-weighted) in the 2 kHz to 8 kHz region where the ear is highly sensitive and most tape hiss is concentrated.
-It is constructed by combining the effect of two Dolby B systems together — a high-level stage and a low-level stage — with an expansion to lower frequencies.
-As in Dolby B, a "sliding band" technique (operating frequency varies with signal level) helps to suppress undesirable breathing which is often a problem with many other noise reduction techniques.
+Its noise reduction effect results from the dual-level (consisting of a high-level stage and a low-level stage) staggered action arrangement of series-connected compressors and expanders, with an extension to lower frequencies than with Dolby B. As in Dolby B, a "sliding band" technique (operating frequency varies with signal level) helps to suppress undesirable breathing, which is often a problem with other noise reduction techniques.

-As a result of the extra signal processing, Dolby C-type recordings will sound much worse when played back on equipment that does not have the required Dolby C decoding circuitry.
+As a result of the extra signal processing, Dolby C-type recordings will sound distorted when played back on equipment that does not have the required Dolby C decoding circuitry.
 Some of this harshness can be mitigated by using Dolby B on playback, which serves to reduce the strength of the high frequencies.

 With Dolby C-type processing, noise reduction begins two octaves lower in frequency in an attempt to maintain a psychoacoustically-uniform noise floor.
 In the region above 8 kHz, where the ear is less sensitive to noise, special spectral-skewing and anti-saturation networks come into play.
 These circuits prevent cross modulation of low frequencies with high frequencies, suppress tape saturation when large signal transients are present, and increase the effective headroom of the cassette tape system.
 As a result, recordings are cleaner and crisper with a much improved high-frequency response that the cassette medium heretofore lacked.
 With a good quality tape, the Dolby C response could be flat to 20 kHz at the 0 dB recording level, a previously unattainable result.
 An A-weighted signal-to-noise ratio of 72 dB (re 3% THD at 400 Hz) with no unwanted "breathing" effects, even on difficult-to-record passages, was possible.

 Dolby C first appeared on higher-end cassette decks in the 1980s.
 The first commercially available cassette deck with Dolby C was the NAD 6150C, which came onto the market around 1981.
 Dolby C was also used on professional video equipment for the audio tracks of the Betacam and Umatic SP videocassette formats.
 In Japan, the first cassette deck with Dolby C was the AD-FF5 from Aiwa.
 Cassette decks with Dolby C also included Dolby B for backward compatibility, and were usually labeled as having "Dolby B-C NR".